SupreethMu/SupreethMu/README.md

 - 🌱 I’m currently learning Python
 - 📫 How to reach me ///
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I live Apple
+- ⚡ Fun fact: I love Apple

 <!---
 SupreethMu/SupreethMu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.